 Radiographic examination of DC demonstrated a unilocular radiolucent lesion associated with the crown of an unerupted tooth and well-defined sclerotic margins.
 However, CBCT is required in cases of the extensive lesion (7).
-CBCT provides information on origin, size, cortical plates, and relationship of the lesion with adjacent (8).
-CBCT anatomical structures also obtained in this case on account of the size of the lesion.
+CBCT provides information on origin, size, cortical plates, and relationship of the lesion with adjacent anatomical structures (8).
+CBCT also was obtained in this case on account of the size of the lesion.